 - Not designed for hands-free use

-This harness is built for simplicity, with a lightweight feel and minimal coverage to keep your dog cool.
-The chest martingale loop helps reduce pulling, making walks more manageable.
-Adjustable straps and quick-snap buckles make it easy to fit and remove, which is helpful for busy routines or squirmy dogs.
-The design focuses on function, making it a solid choice for straightforward walking needs.
+This lightweight harness offers minimal coverage, helping keep your dog cool on walks.
+The chest martingale loop is designed to reduce pulling, making outings more manageable.
+Adjustable straps and quick-snap buckles make fitting and removal straightforward, which is convenient for dogs that squirm or for busy routines.
+The design is focused on practical, everyday walking needs.

 What We Like: